ghgemmer/Halloween/README.md

 Figure: Upper Body view 1

 ![Upper Body view 2](PropPics/20211110_141706.jpg)
 Figure: Upper Body view 2
+Note the speaker in the middle and the PVC pipe used for the shoulder blade to connect the arms to the prop.

 ![Upper Body view 3](PropPics/20211110_141628.jpg)
 Figure: Upper Body view 3